ibexa/documentation-user/docs/personalization/scenarios.md

 The output type is set during the recommendation request and must be covered by the list of the supported types of content in the requested scenario.

-### Cross content type recommendations
+### Cross Content Type recommendations

-You can use cross content type option to get combined recommendation items from different types of content.
+You can use cross Content Type option to get combined recommendation items from different types of content.

-Cross content type option is used to combine best recommendation items from different types of content.
+Cross Content Type option is used to combine best recommendation items from different types of content.
 It applies to scenarios which have more than one output type configured.